stigwue/iriki/README.md

 Models holds the JSON description of the database models/collections/tables.
 I would advice that the database should not be tempered with directly except through the model definitions.
 Note that model definitions are called when they are defined or needed from the route definitions.

-### Application
+### App

-Application is non-Iriki code.
+App is non-Iriki code.
 It can reside anywhere as long as it is pointed to in the application configuration.
 When a request is made, a matching model is first looked for in application space.
 If not found, then the engine folder will be searched.
 There will be provision to override selected Iriki model actions.

 ### Vendors